zhenging/phys208b/sections/2103_coulombs_law.md

 \end{aligned}
 $$

 21.2 Lightning occurs when there is a flow of electric charge (principally electrons) between the ground and a thundercloud.
-The maximum rate of charge flow in a lightning bolt is about 20,000 C/s; this lasts for 100 $\mu$s or less.
+The maximum rate of charge flow in a lightning bolt is about 20,000 C/s; this lasts for 100 $\mu s$ or less.
 How much charge flows between the ground and the cloud in this time?
 How many electrons flow during this time?
 >Solution
 Let the rate of charge flow be $v$, the time be $t$, the total charge during this time be $Q$, and the number of electron be $n_e$
 $$